Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take your temperature each day for 7 days after the surgery.

 Eat normal meals as soon as you feel able.
-Stick to a healthy diet.
+Stick to a healthy, well-balanced diet.

-Make a follow-up appointment as advised by our staff.
-If you had a mastectomy, you may have options for reconstructive breast surgery.
-These may include a breast prosthesis.
-Ask to talk to someone who can tell you more about your options.
+Make a follow-up appointment as directed by your healthcare provider.
+If you had a mastectomy, you may have choices for reconstructive breast surgery or a prosthesis.
+Ask to talk with someone who can tell you more about your choices.

 Drainage from your incisions